 Pedestrians are not legally permitted to cross the road without a green light or a WALK signal.
 If there is a WAIT signal or a DON’T WALK signal, then the pedestrian has to remain stationary.

 Vehicles are not allowed to pass other cars when they are stopped at a crosswalk.

 Pedestrians are required to stay on the right side of the crosswalk.

 If crossing at a point that is not a designated crosswalk, then the pedestrian does not have the right of way and must yield to oncoming traffic.
 Pedestrians are not allowed to walk along roadways when there is a provided sidewalk, and they must stay on the left side of the road facing oncoming traffic if there is no sidewalk provided.

 Fatalities & Injuries for Pedestrians Resulting from Illegal Actions

-There has been a steady increase in the amount of pedestrian fatalities in the state of Texas for the past few years.
-The entire United States faces a sharp uptake in the amount of pedestrian casualties as well, with the average percentage of fatally wounded pedestrians exceeding 14%.
+There has been a steady increase in the number of pedestrian fatalities in the state of Texas for the past few years.
+The entire United States faces a sharp uptake in the number of pedestrian casualties as well, with the average percentage of fatally wounded pedestrians exceeding 14%.
 Texas is seriously contributing to that standard by boasting a solid 13.5%, which is roughly 476 pedestrians annually.

 If you been injured due to the negligence of another, contact the Herrman & Herrman personal injury law office.
 Call 361-882-4357 to schedule your free consultation today!